-Specialist teachers in performing arts, visual arts, and physical education are English-speaking.
+Our specialist teachers in performing arts is bilingual, visual arts, and physical education are English-speaking.

 Students are assessed using the French National Education assessments from Grade 1 to 6, as well as the assessments from the zone (AEFE Asia-Pacific) from grade 3.
 They also perform the Australian NAPLAN (National Assessment Program, Literacy And Numeracy), in Grade 3 and 5.

 For details on how to join our team, please consult out page Working at CJC